MrCaringi/bash-general/docker-utils/README.md

-# DOCKER Mountpoint Check Script
+# DOCKER Mount-point Check Script
-Bash Script for verifying and self-healing unmounted mounpoints in docker containers
+Bash Script for verifying and self-healing unmounted mount-points in docker containers

 ## What does this Script do:
-- Verify if the mountpoint exist INSIDE the docker container,
+- Verify if the mount-point exist INSIDE the docker container,
-- If the mountpoint does not exist, then a Telegram message is sent (if parameter Telegram.Enable is set "true"),
+- If the mount-point does not exist, then a Telegram message is sent (if parameter Telegram.Enable is set "true"),
 - Then, the docker container is restarted (as a workaround),
-- After the Container got restarted, this script verify (up to 5 times) if the mountpoint is available,
+- After the Container got restarted, this script verify (up to 5 times) if the mount-point is available,
 - If not, then, another Telegram message is sent to notify it.
 ##   BEWARE!
 `This script assumes that the user of this script can run "docker" without sudo`